 Now that you have some additional context, let’s go back to keyword density rate, also referred to as keyword saturation rate.
 It is the percentage of the number of times a specific word or phrase appears within a piece of online content divided by the aggregate number of words on the page.
 If your piece of content is 200 words and you use the target keyword two times, the keyword saturation rate is 2%.
 Although there’s no one-size-fits-all approach, consider the following ways to optimize your keyword density rate for SEO purposes.

 The Ideal Keyword Saturation Rate

-Keyword saturation rate is important as it communicates to Google and other search engines the frequency at which specific target keywords and phrases are used within content.
+Keyword saturation rate communicates to Google (and other search engines) the frequency at which specific target keywords and phrases are used in content.
+And it can be a fine line to navigate.
 If the target keyword is used too frequently, Google will penalize the content for oversaturation.
-However, if it’s used infrequently, it will be difficult for the search engine to pick up on the content and rank it accordingly.
+(Google sees you, overstuffers.)
+But, if the target keyword is used rarely or irregularly, it will be difficult for the search engine to pick up on the content and rank it accordingly.

-In general, the optimal keyword frequency is between 0.5% and 1.5%.
-However, if you search the web, you will find some supposed SEO experts arguing the optimal rate is upwards of 2.5%.
-Before publishing any piece of content, run it through a web-based keyword density calculator to gauge its keyword saturation rate.
-As long as the rate is between 0.5% and 2.5% you can proceed with publishing it, feeling completely comfortable that the search engines will recognize your content and rank it highly.
-This way, when people search for the keywords or key phrases you are targeting, they will find your content in the first couple pages of the search engines and click through to those pages as well as other pages on your website.
+If the rate is between 0.5% and 2.5%, feel confident that you can publish the content, knowing search engines will recognize it and rank it highly.
+When customers or prospects search for the keywords or key phrases you are targeting, they will find your content in the first couple pages of the search engines and click through to those pages, as well as other pages on your website.

 When in Doubt, Insert Keywords Where They Fit Naturally